Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Introduction

-The weak(measure valued)--strong uniqueness principle for dissipative measure valued martingale solutions is the focus of this article.
-In the sections that follow, we first propose the idea of a dissipative measure valued solution for stochastic compressible Navier--Stokes equations with the intention of demonstrating the weak--strong uniqueness property in this framework.
-The main challenge in implementing the concepts from \cite{BrFeHo2015A} is, roughly speaking, the successful identification of the martingale terms included in the momentum equation \eqref{P2NS} and energy inequality \eqref{energy inequality of approximate nvs} in the limit.
-In general, it appears impossible to detect the martingale factor in the momentum equation in the limit due to the lack of regular estimates for approximate solutions.
-In particular, it is not possible to pass to the limit in the martingale terms using either the results from Debussche et al. \cite{Debussche} or the strong/weak continuity property of linear operators (like It\^o's integral) between two Banach spaces.
-The only conclusion we can draw is that the limit object is a martingale.
-However, a deeper introspection at the weak--strong uniqueness argument in \cite{BrFeHo2015A} shows that all that is required is familiarity with the cross-variation of a martingale solution with a strong solution.
-This observation can be used to successfully establish the weak(measure valued)--strong principle for \eqref{stochastic ns density equation}--\eqref{stochastic ns momentum equation}.
-In fact, this is accomplished by specifying the appropriate cross-variation with a smooth process in the definition of dissipative measure valued martingale solution \ref{dissipative measure valued martingale solution}.
-Note that, similar ideas to deal with the cross-variation term, in the context of stochastic scalar conservation laws, was explored in the ``doubling of variables'' argument, \`{a} la Kru\v{z}kov \cite{BhKoleyVa, BhKoleyVa_01, BisKoleyMaj, Koley1, Koley2}.
+A central objective of this paper is to establish the weak(measure valued)–strong uniqueness principle for dissipative measure valued martingale solutions to the stochastic compressible Navier--Stokes system.
+To this end, we first introduce a suitable notion of dissipative measure valued solutions for the stochastic compressible Navier--Stokes equations, specifically designed to facilitate the derivation of the weak–strong uniqueness property within this framework. {A key analytical difficulty arises in the adaptation of techniques from \cite{BrFeHo2015A}, namely, the identification of the martingale terms appearing in the momentum equation \eqref{P2NS} and the associated energy inequality \eqref{energy inequality of approximate nvs} in the limit of a sequence of approximate solutions.
+In general, such identification proves to be problematic due to the absence of sufficient regularity and uniform estimates on the approximating sequence.
+In particular, one cannot directly pass to the limit in the martingale terms using either the results of Debussche et al. \cite{Debussche}, or via the strong/weak continuity properties of linear operators such as the Itô integral between Banach spaces.
+The only available conclusion in this context is that the limiting object retains the martingale property.
+Nonetheless, a closer examination of the weak–strong uniqueness argument in \cite{BrFeHo2015A} reveals that the full identification of the limiting martingale term is not necessary.
+Rather, it suffices to characterize the cross-variation between the martingale component of a dissipative solution and the corresponding smooth strong solution.} This crucial insight enables us to establish the weak(measure valued)–strong uniqueness principle for the stochastic compressible Navier--Stokes system \eqref{stochastic ns density equation}--\eqref{stochastic ns momentum equation}.
+In fact, this is achieved by appropriately specifying the cross-variation with a smooth process, as formalized in item (k) of Definition \ref{dissipative measure valued martingale solution}.